 In case a key employee is not available, it is important the company has access to their passwords.
 There are programs such as LastPass that can help you securely manage employee passwords, in case you ever need to access them.

 4. Keep an Eye on Your VPN

 Virtual private networks (VPN) can be used to secure data across a core system and remote employee devices.
-They do so by hiding a user’s IP address and their location and by encrypting data transfers.
-If your company already has a VPN in place, double check that all of your employees can receive protection from it remotely.
+They do so by hiding a user’s IP address and location and by encrypting data transfers.
+If your company already has a VPN in place, double-check that all of your employees can receive protection from it remotely.

 VPNs are susceptible to vulnerabilities, especially older versions, so it is important to keep your VPN up to date through your survey or firewall, whichever provides your VPN solutions.
 In some cases, this is simply the desktop of the remote user.

 New security scams pop up every day and there is a fresh batch circulating related to COVID-19, according to The National Cyber Awareness System.
 Ideally, someone on your team will stay abreast of the latest scams so your employees can be properly informed of what scams to look out for.
 At the very least, employees should be frequently reminded not to click on unsolicited emails or visit unofficial websites.